carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/01-introduction.md

 ### When do you need to worry about reproducibility?

-Let’s assume that I have convinced you that reproducibility and transparency are in your own best interest.
+Let’s assume I have convinced you that reproducibility and transparency are in your best interest.
 Then what is the best time to worry about it?

 From day one, and throughout the whole research life cycle!
-Before you start the project because you might have to learn tools like R or Git.
-While you do the analysis because if you wait too long you might lose a lot of time trying to remember what you did two months ago.
-When you write the paper because you want your numbers, tables, and figures to be up-to-date.
-When you co-author a paper, because you want to make sure that the analyses presented in a paper with your name on are sound.
-When you review a paper, because you can’t judge the results if you don’t know how the authors got there.
+Before starting the project, you might have to learn tools like R or Git.
+If you wait too long while doing the analysis, you might lose a lot of time trying to remember what you did two months ago.
+When you write the paper, you want your numbers, tables, and figures to be up-to-date.
+When you co-author a paper, you want to make sure that the analyses presented in a paper with your name on it are sound.
+When you review a paper, you can’t judge the results if you don’t know how the authors got there.

 [Alexander (2022)](https://tellingstorieswithdata.com/) suggests three steps towards better reproducibility:

 1) Ensure the entire workflow is documented.
 This may involve addressing questions such as:
-* How was the raw dataset obtained and is access likely to be persistent and available to others?
+* How was the raw dataset obtained, and is access likely to be persistent and available to others?
 * What specific steps are being taken to transform the raw data in the data that were analyzed, and how can this be made available to others?
-* What analysis has been done, which codes/scripts were used and how clearly can this be shared?
+* What analysis has been done, which codes/scripts were used, and how can this be shared clearly?
-* How has the final paper or report been built and to what extent can others follow that process themselves?
+* How has the final paper or report been built, and to what extent can others follow that process themselves?

-2) Try to accomplish progressively with the following requirements:
+2) Try to accomplish progressively the following requirements:
 * Can you run your entire workflow again?
 * Can another person run your entire workflow again?
 * Can “future-you” run your entire workflow again?
 * Can “future-another-person” run your entire workflow again?

-3) Include a discussion about the limitations of the dataset, methods and workflows in the final paper or report.
+3) Include a discussion about the limitations of the dataset, methods, and workflows in the final paper or report.

 ### Levels of Reproducibility